M-Abdallah/numerical-methods-sbe601/index.md

 2. TODO: Report
     > Report on the Numerical solution for S.E

-3. TODO: Implentation source code
+3. TODO: Implementation source code

     > We are planning to implement the technique using Python.